 When possible contamination is detected in a DNA extract or control sample, an effort will be made to troubleshoot the source and mode of contamination.
 From the point where contamination is observed or suspected, the forensic scientist should work backwards to investigate if the contaminating step/activity can be determined.
 For example, if DNA is detected in a reagent blank at the quantification stage, the contaminating event occurred prior to or during this stage of analysis.
-Troubleshooting steps and results shall be documented in the appropriate casefile and/or QPIT entry.
+Troubleshooting steps and results shall be documented in the appropriate case records and/or QPIT entry.

 The flowchart above outlines the contamination troubleshooting process.
 After contamination is confirmed via CE re-load and when possible or appropriate, analysis steps will be repeated to determine if the sample vs. the process (e.g. robot carryover) led to the contamination.
 This may include re-amplifying, requantifying, or re-extracting a sample as necessary.
+After troubleshooting, if the extract itself is expected to contain the contaminant, re-extraction should be completed if sample sufficient for retesting is available.
+If re-extraction is not pursued, the case notes shall describe why this was not considered necessary or appropriate.
 When DNA is detected in a reagent blank at quantification, re-loading on the CE is not necessary to confirm contamination prior to additional troubleshooting.